marina-khi/marina-khi.github.io/index.markdown

 ## Welcome!

-I am a Ph.D. candidate in Economics at the University of Bonn and a research fellow at the Institute of Finance and Statistics at the Univeristy of Bonn.
-I am interested in Econometrics and Statistics, specifically in Nonparamteric Statistics and Time Series Analysis.
+I am a Ph.D. candidate in Economics at the University of Bonn and a research fellow at the Institute of Finance and Statistics at the University of Bonn.
+I am interested in Econometrics and Statistics, specifically in Nonparametric Statistics and Time Series Analysis.
 I am also interested in economic applications for statistical methods.
 You can find the short version of my CV [here][1], my Job Market Paper [here][3], and an overview of my research [here][2].

 [1]:{{ site.url }}/download/CV_short.pdf
 [2]:{{ site.url }}/research